asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Swarming

 When swarming, developers (or pairs of developers) work on tasks for the same piece of functionality to get it through their development pipeline and into production as quickly as possible.
-They do this before starting the next piece of work.
 This not only helps get features to production faster but prevents building inventory.
 This concept is known as __*One Piece Flow*__ and comes to lean software development from lean manufacturing techniques.

 ## Reduces Distractions